CaptainArgonut24/RobloxBlacklistChecks/README.md

    - Configure the script with your Pastebin URL.

-4. **Customize** any additional settings or behavior as needed for your game.
+4. **Customize** any additional settings or behaviour as needed for your game.